mpinar/MachineLearning/Coursework_Mert_Pinar.md

 | i+1  | i+2 | i+3 | i+4 |
 | i+2 | i+3 |  i+4 | i+5 |

-According to this dataset machine will take first three columns as input and fourth column which as Prediction Day as supervision, since we are using supervised machine learning.
-For experimenting purposes I have formed another matrix that is for six days as input.
+According to this dataset, machine will take first three columns as input and the fourth column, which is Prediction Day as supervision, since supervised machine learning is used.
+For experimenting purposes, another matrix that contains for six days as input is formed.
 R code about those are below;
 ```r
 library(neuralnet)
 library(NeuralNetTools)